Why Bromhidrosis Surgery Prices Vary So Widely in Taiwan

 Does Taiwan's NHI cover bromhidrosis surgery?

-No. Bromhidrosis is currently classified by Taiwan's NHI as "cosmetic / quality-of-life" rather than disease treatment.
-All costs are self-pay.
+No. Bromhidrosis is currently classified by Taiwan's NHI as "cosmetic / quality-of-life" rather than disease treatment, so it falls outside NHI coverage.

 Commercial medical insurance varies by policy.
-Bromhidrosis surgery is typically not "disease treatment" (commonly excluded).
-Reimbursement-style policies may cover the surgical fee portion — check with your insurer before traveling.
+Bromhidrosis surgery is typically not classified as "disease treatment" (commonly excluded).
+Reimbursement-style policies may partially cover certain surgical items — check with your insurer before traveling.

 Why do some quotes include post-op laser / extra treatments?